Explore the history and architectural highlights of Carlton House Terrace during Open House weekend, the home of the UK’s national academy of science.

-On 17 and 18 September, the largest annual festival of architecture and design returned to the capital.
-Over the weekend, visitors were able to discover the secrets of the Grade I listed, Nash-designed town houses that are home to the oldest scientific academy in continuous existence.
+On 16 and 17 September, the largest annual festival of architecture and design returns to the capital.
+Over the weekend, visitors will be able to discover the secrets of the Grade I listed, Nash-designed town houses that are home to the oldest scientific academy in continuous existence.

-Self-guided tour booklets were available on the door, and the rich history of the building could be further explored on one of the guided tours.
+Self-guided tour booklets will be available on the door and the rich history of the building can be explored further on one of the guided tours.

 What is Open House?